-I started my career as an attending physician almost 6 months ago to the day that I am writing this post (1/26/21).
+I started my career as an attending physician in July 2022.
 It feels much longer than that…in a good way.
 It’s partly because of the awesome patients I’ve been able to help.
 But also because of the massive mindset and financial evolution that my wife and I have undergone.
 Passive income as a physician has been a big part of that evolution.

 A huge emphasis in achieving financial well-being and freedom is creating passive income